MicrosoftDocs/quantum-docs-pr/articles/install-guide/index.md

 A great way to get started with the Quantum Development Kit is via some of the Jupyter notebooks available in our [GitHub Quantum repository](https://github.com/Microsoft/Quantum.git).
 These notebooks can be launched directly in a web browser via [binder](https://mybinder.org/).
 In particular:

-* **(Q# Notebooks)[https://mybinder.org/v2/gh/Microsoft/Quantum.git/master?filepath=Samples%2Fsrc%2FIntroToIQSharp%2FNotebook.ipynb]**: explains how to compile and simulate Q# operations inside a Jupyter notebook.
+* **[Q# Notebooks](https://mybinder.org/v2/gh/Microsoft/Quantum.git/master?filepath=Samples%2Fsrc%2FIntroToIQSharp%2FNotebook.ipynb)**: explains how to compile and simulate Q# operations inside a Jupyter notebook.
-* **(Teleport)[https://mybinder.org/v2/gh/Microsoft/Quantum.git/master?filepath=Samples%2Fsrc%2FTeleportation%2FNotebook.ipynb]**: shows how to implement the teleport algorithm using Q#.
+* **[Teleport](https://mybinder.org/v2/gh/Microsoft/Quantum.git/master?filepath=Samples%2Fsrc%2FTeleportation%2FNotebook.ipynb)**: shows how to implement the teleport algorithm using Q#.

 Be mindful that all changes you do to notebooks launched this way cannot be saved.
 In order to create new notebooks or write new quantum applications you will need to install